 Indicate to the customer that their FI has updated their connection, which requires them to sign-on to their account to reauthenticate on the new connection.

-Make a call for Generate Connect URL Fix for the institutionLoginId account set.
+Make a call to the Generate Connect URL Fix API for the institutionLoginId account set.

 Present Connect Fix flow to the customer.